emilythestrangee/myDFIR_SOC/Day 29 - Elastic Defend Setup Tutorial.md

 **Goal:** Install Elastic Defend EDR on a Windows host and observe the telemetry it generates.
 Focus on endpoint detection, malware alerts, and response capabilities.

-- Elastic Defend is an Endpoint Detection and Response system that continuously monitors endpoints for suspicious behavior.

-- It detects unusual files, unauthorized actions, and other indicators of compromise, alerting security teams in real-time.

-- EDR allows analysts to visualize process trees, file activity, network connections, and respond to threats such as isolating a host.

 ---

 ### 2. Elastic Defend Integration